poudelmadhav/personal-blog/_posts/2018-07-20-C++-program-of-transfering-balance-from-one-account-to-another.markdown

 ---
-title: C++ program of file handling to write a file in the disk and read from a file
+title: C++ program of transfering balance from one account to another
-date: 2016-12-25 07:34:47 Z
+date: 2018-07-20 07:34:47 Z
 layout: post
 permalink: cplus-file-handling-mp/
 category: